tscnlab/LabHandbook/documentation/src/sops/light_measurements/light_measurement_devices/GoProHero10.md

 		1. THM-files are a scaled down image format for thumbnails (160x120 pixels).
 		2. GPR-files are compressed image-files that contain more data, allowing for improved picture quality.
 		3. LRV-file is a low-quality video file, that is used for showing previews on the mobile App "Quik".
-   1. Save and rename the data as you wish
+   1. Save the mp4.-, the JPG.-, and the GPR-files in the folder, which is used by the Python-Code for automated saving and renaming of the files.
+If you do not have access to the code or the code does not work, please save data manually according to the following guideline:
+   		1. Save the data in Hard Drive&rarr;rewocap&rarr;data&rarr;raw&rarr;ID-date&rarr;(e.g., 1001_20230208)&rarr;ID-time (e.g., 1001_20230208T0800) with the file names according to the naming instructions below.
+   		2. GPR-files are saved as "gopro10photo_year:month:day:T:time.GPR" (e.g. gopro10photo_20230310T0930.GPR)
+   		3. JPG-files are saved as "gopro10photo_year:month:day:T:time.JPG" (e.g. gopro10photo_20230310T0930.JPG)
+   		4. mp4-files are saved as "gopro10video_year:month:day:T:time.mp4" (e.g. gopro10video_20230310T0930.mp4)
-   1. Alternatively: Delete copied data to free up storage on the microSD-card
+   3. Alternatively: Delete copied data to free up storage on the microSD-card

 ## Shut down